FURK4NGG/blacklayer/README.md

 -lgtk-layer-shell
 ```
 <br><br>

 ## Here are the available settings in blacklayer.conf:
 run_blacklayer=true → Enable per-monitor blacklayer
 run_lock=true  → Lock the session after inactivity
 run_sleep=true → Turn off all displays after longer inactivity
-LOOP_INTERVAL=60, COUNT_THRESHOLD=5, EVENT_POLL_INTERVAL=3, resource=, color=
+LOOP_INTERVAL=60 Main worker loop interval (in seconds)
+COUNT_THRESHOLD=5 → Event-driven polling interval (in seconds)
+EVENT_POLL_INTERVAL=3 → Inactivity trigger threshold
+resource= → Blacklayer background resource(png, jpg, gif)

+!If you want to change blacklayer color:
+Change the color value: blacklayer.c > static const GdkRGBA DEFAULT_COLOR = { 0.0, 0.0, 0.0, 1.0 };
+Then, compile the blacklayer.c file!

 ## Here are the available settings in hypridle.conf:
-In hypridle.conf, the timeout values define how long the system must remain completely idle (no keyboard or mouse input) before an action is triggered.
+In hypridle.conf, the 'timeout:' values define how long the system must remain completely idle (no keyboard or mouse input) before an action is triggered.
 <br><br>

 ## ❓ HOW IT WORKS ❓